Alcohol and Other Drug Policies

 College Disciplinary Action when there is also a Violation of Law

-The College reserves the right to assert its jurisdiction in certain off-campus incidents when specific actions by members of the College community adversely affect the College community and/or its mission as determined by the Associate Vice President for Student Engagement or his/her designee.
+The College reserves the right to assert its jurisdiction in certain off-campus incidents when specific actions by members of the College community adversely affect the College community and/or its mission as determined by the Associate Vice President for Student Engagement or their designee.
 For further information see the Student Code of Conduct.

 Counseling, Treatment, and Rehabilitation Programs